 Conclusions and Our Work

-The process of getting psychological testing for learning disabilities in adults and children varies depending on the individual’s age, the goals of testing, and the specific learning disability in question.
+The process of getting psychological testing for learning disabilities in adults and children varies depending on the individual’s age, the goals of the evaluation, and the specific LD in question.
 Some people come in for testing for learning disabilities on the advice of a therapist who will work with them to overcome the challenges presented by the disability.
 Others come in for learning disability assessments to get formal evidence of the challenge so that accommodations can be provided.

-We offer these assessments as early as preschool as part of our pre-k testing services.
-We also offer testing for specific learning disorders for all ages including adults.
+We offer learning disability assessments as early as preschool as part of our pre-k testing services.
+We also offer testing for specific learning disorders for all ages, including adults.

 Our Learning Disability Assessments